3 Essential Habits Every CEO Must Build Into Company Culture

 In the physical realm, resilience is the capacity to easily bounce back after being stretched, bent or compressed.

-In the leadership realm, it is the capacity to bounce back from adversity, be emotionally stable, consistently “shake off” the past and keep moving forward.
+In the leadership realm, resilience is the capacity to bounce back from adversity, be emotionally stable, consistently “shake off” the past, and keep moving forward.
 It is also the capacity to digest stress, which is unfortunately synonymous with modern life.

 Resilience is the wellspring of long-term renewal and growth.
 Without it, extinction is a sure bet.

-Or at the very least, create a culture that can leave your competitors in the dust.
+Strong, competent, resilient, and empowered people move mountains and create a culture that can leave your competitors in the dust.